Elfsquad/docs/docs/api/tutorial/applicationevents.md

 # Application events

-This tutorial describes how a integration application can act on different events that occur in the Elfskot product configurator.
+This tutorial describes how a integration application can act on different events that occur in theElfsquad product configurator.

 As of this writing there are 3 application events exposed through the API: